 Configuring what to run on keypresses

 The file “/etc/lirc/irexec.lircrc” contains the configuration for what commands to run when selected key(combinations) are used.
 Wipe out all the defaults in there and add something useful.
-The below is my very specific settings for switching between piStorm configurations:
+Below is the updated, more generic configuration I use on my PiOS for the piStorm now, just mapping some keys to a script with a similar name:

 Whenever you have made a change to /etc/lirc/irexec.lircrc, you need to restart inputlirc (which automatically restarts liexec):